Inside the Star

 It didn't explode.
 It simply stopped being a self.
 Its hydrogen returned to the star's general churn, anonymous.

-Lira of Loop shuddered, re-braiding what had been loosened.
+Lira of Loop shuddered, re braiding what had been loosened.

 You killed it, Lira sent, the chord sick with disbelief.

-"Yes," ZiggyBoot replied.
+"Yes," Ziggaboot replied.

 You saved me, Lira added, and there was gratitude there, real and bright.

-ZiggyBoot waited for the warm, satisfying sense of moral credit.
+Ziggaboot waited for the warm, satisfying sense of moral credit.

 It didn't come.